 Kidnap is dealt with only by the crown court because of its seriousness.
 Sentences for this type of offence very much depend upon the facts.

-If violence or a firearm was used or the victim was held for a long time, then the normal sentence is over 8 years imprisonment.
-For example, a plan to take hostage someone's son and get £5000 in ransom would be along these lines.
+If violence or a firearm was used or the victim was held for a long time, then the normal sentence could be over 8 years imprisonment.
+For example, a plan to take hostage someone's son to get, for example, £5000 in ransom would be along these lines.